Son of China's Bo Xilai defends his father

 Bo will be handed over for criminal investigation, state media reported on the latest phase in a scandal of murder and cover-ups that has shaken China's leadership.
 Bo had been seen as a strong contender to become a member of the powerful Standing Committee of the Chinese Communist Party Political Bureau later this year.

+Gu and Heywood got into a dispute over a soured real estate deal, according to the official Xinhua news agency.
+Gu said she believed Heywood threatened Guagua's personal safety.

+"I suffered a mental breakdown after learning that my son was in jeopardy," Gu said, according to official accounts.

-A government statement carried by the official Xinhua news agency said that in the murder scandal, Bo "abused his powers of office, committed serious errors and bears a major responsibility".
+Last week's government statement carried by Xinhua said that in the murder scandal, Bo "abused his powers of office, committed serious errors and bears a major responsibility".

-Bo has been expelled from the party as well as the elite decision-making Politburo and Central Committee "in view of his errors and culpability in the Wang Lijun incident and the intentional homicide case involving Bogu Kailai".
+Bo has been expelled from the party as well as the elite decision-making Politburo and Central Committee.

 Guagua is the only child of Bo and Gu.
 Though his friends and acquaintances say he would like to challenge the negative perception of his parents more forcefully, Guagua has said very little publicly because he fears it could only make matters worse.